Subject-specific outreach programme 2024-2025

 Find out what the discipline of Linguistics is concerned with and explore our department's approach to it in this short taster lecture by Dr Wendell Kimper.

-English Literature resources & events
+English Literature events & resources

-Insight into English & Related Subjects
+Discover English & Related Subjects

 Do you love English Literature - or do you enjoy delving deep into the structure of the English language?
 Then this event is for you - there is so much to explore!
 This day will give you the opportunity to meet academics and students from disciplines including American Studies, Art History, Drama, English Language & Linguistics, English Literature & Creative Writing, Film Studies and Liberal Arts.